youn2G/markovitch_optimal_portfolio_gothamstyle/README.md

     streamlit run app.py
     ```

-## 📖 How to Use
+📖 How to Use

-1. Enter your desired tickers (e.g
+1. Enter your desired tickers (e.g., AAPL, BTC-USD, MSFT, GLD).

+2. Select the historical lookback period (e.g., 5 years).

+3. Analyze the Efficient Frontier and review the suggested weights for your risk tolerance.